Depression During Pregnancy: Symptoms, Risks, And Treatment

 • Diet: Food can affect our mental state by controlling stress and mood.
 Certain foods high in carbohydrates, sugar, caffeine, or low in protein can impact your mental and physical well-being.
 Pick food that can fuel your body and brighten your mood.

-• Omega-3 fatty acids: Daily intake of omega-3 supplements have shown significant improvement in alleviating depression symptoms.
-You can take omega-3 or fish oils after consulting your doctor about the required amount.
+• Omega-3 fatty acids: Daily intake of omega-3 supplements has shown significant improvement in alleviating depression symptoms.
+You can take omega-3 fish oil during pregnancy after consulting your doctor about the required amount.

 Regular exercise can also reduce depression